brandiw/squirespace-server/readme.md

-# MERN Auth Boilerplate (Server-side)
+# Squire Space (Server-side)

-Master branch contains starter code
+A medieval inspired version of Tinder for General Assembly's Hackathon 02/2020.